Searchlight Resources Closes Second Tranche of Private Placement Financing

-VANCOUVER, BC / ACCESSWIRE / December 17, 2021 / Searchlight Resources Inc. ("Searchlight" or the "Company") (TSXV:SCLT, Financial)(OTC PINK:CNYCF)(FSE 2CC2) is pleased to announce that it has closed the second tranche of a private placement of flow-through and non-flow-through units (the "Private Placement") as previously announced by press release on November 24th , 2021.
+VANCOUVER, BC / ACCESSWIRE / December 23, 2021 / Searchlight Resources Inc. ("Searchlight" or the "Company") (TSXV:SCLT, Financial)(OTC PINK:CNYCF)(FSE:2CC2) is pleased to announce that it has closed the second and final tranche of a private placement of flow-through and non-flow-through units (the "Private Placement") as previously announced by press release on November 24th, 2021

 The Company also issued 2,150,000 flow-through ("FT") units at a price of $0.10 per unit (the "FT Unit") for aggregate proceeds of $215,000.
 Each FT Unit consists of one flow-through common share and one-half of one common share purchase warrant (the "FT Warrant").
 Each FT Warrant will entitle the holder to purchase one additional common share of the Company at an exercise price of $0.15 per common share for a period of 2 years from the date of issue.
 FT shares will entitle the holder to receive the tax benefits applicable to flow-through shares, in accordance with provisions of the Income Tax Act (Canada).